- Published On: July 28, 2020

 Rhea Brothers Farm intercropped yellow field peas with oats on 27 acres in northeast Nebraska.
 They seeded oats around 1.25 bushels/ acre and the peas at a rate of 250,000 seeds per acre.

 Pros: The combination of yellow field peas and oats provided excellent weed control.
 While the peas alone had a hard time shading out weeds, the two crops successfully suppressed weeds when grown together.
-The combination of crops harvest in July also allowed for a good cover crop to follow before rotating to corn the next year.
+The combination harvested in July also allowed for a good cover crop to follow before rotating to corn the next year.

 Cons: It’s important to separate the two crops after harvesting, but they won’t harden up like peas and canola.
 This means you can store them in the bin and clean them later, if needed.
-One caution, however, is that the market for organic oats can be hit or miss and prices can be lower, around $3.00 – $5.50 per bushel, depending on quality.
+One caution, though: the market for organic oats can be hit or miss.
+Prices can be lower, around $3.00 – $5.50 per bushel, depending on quality.

-Bottom Line: The field peas yielded 31 bushels per acre at $17 per bushel, and the oats yielded 30 bushels per acre at $5.25 per bushel, for a total revenue of $684.50.
+The field peas yielded 31 bushels per acre at $17 per bushel.
+The oats yielded 30 bushels per acre at $5.25 per bushel.
+This returned a total revenue of $684.50.
 Expenses for discing, drilling, seed, field conditioning, harvesting, trucking, rent, insurance and other items came to $506.50, providing a net revenue of $178.00 per acre.

-We believe that profit can be even higher!
-Our trial was conducted on marginal, sloping ground, and we planted the crops late due to a wet spring.
+We believe the outcome we achieved intercropping for profit and weed management could be even better!
+We conducted our trial on marginal, sloping ground, and we planted the crops late due to a wet spring.
 Under better soil and planting conditions, we’re confident an even greater return per acre could be achieved.

 Key takeaways – and what we changed with our 2020 crop